 In 2016, Marino Franchitti participated in Ford GT's revival in endurance racing.
 He was driving the #67 Ford GT for Ford Chip Ganassi Team UK in six rounds of the FIA World Endurance Championship, including Le Mans 24 Hours, sharing a car with Andy Priaulx and Harry Tincknell.
 They finished second at 6 Hours of Spa and ninth in GTE Pro class at Le Mans.

 Franchitti left the team after six rounds.
-In 2017, he joined Mazda Motorsports in two rounds of the IMSA SportsCar Championship and participated in some historic races in 2018 but his career is effectively over.
+In 2017 and 2018, he joined Mazda Motorsports in several rounds of the IMSA SportsCar Championship and participated in some historic races but his full-time racing career is effectively over.